Gifts in Wills

 ATWA's details

-ATWA is registered with the Australian Charities and Not-for-profits Commission (ACNC) as Aboriginal Tourism Western Australia — a Deductible Gift Recipient (DGR).
+ATWA is registered with the Australian Charities and Not-for-profits Commission (ACNC) as Aboriginal Tourism Western Australia Limited — a Deductible Gift Recipient (DGR).

 In Western Australia, ATWA also holds Charitable Collections Licence No. CC23582.